v-makarovskyi/v-makarovskyi/README.md

 ### Development

-I am a junior python/django developer from Kiev (Ukraine) I actively study and practice Python programming language and Django framework.
+I am python/django developer from Kiev (Ukraine)
+I actively study and practice Python programming language and Django framework.
 I also deepen my knowledge in JavaScript and React.
 Open to interesting projects.